GameMaker2k/DF2k-v3/readme.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://stand-with-ukraine.pp.ua)

-How to Install Discussion Forums 2k v3.0.R Beta 3½ and Tag Boards v3.0.R Beta 3½
+<pre>How to Install Discussion Forums 2k v3.0.R Beta 3½ and Tag Boards v3.0.R Beta 3½
 First You Need a Web Host With PHP and MySQL Heres one You Can Use http://www.tripod.lycos.co.uk/signup/ http://50free.com/
 Unzip The Files and Upload Them and run install.php you dont need to do any edits.